Skip to main content

 In 2021, Ahyo received the Daisy Award for Extraordinary Nursing Faculty.
 She has presented on topics like individualizing online education and using creativity to address workplace stress.

-Ahyo earned her DNP with an emphasis in nursing education leadership, MSN and BSN from Grand Canyon University and her ASN from Arizona Western College.
+Ahyo earned her DNP with an emphasis in Nursing Education Leadership, MSN and BSN from Grand Canyon University and her ASN from Arizona Western College.
 She is a Certified Nurse Educator.

 Lisa Wilson

-Dr. Lisa E. Bechok DNP, RN, CNE
+Lisa Bechok, DNP, RN, CNE

 Clinical Faculty, Undergraduate Nursing